Don Quixote: English editions in translation

-There are many translations of the book, and it has been adapted many times in shortened versions.
+There are many translations of this book, and it has been adapted many times in shortened versions.
 Many derivative editions were also written at the time, as was the custom of envious or unscrupulous writers.
 Seven years after the Parte Primera appeared, Don Quixote had been translated into French, German, Italian, and English, with the first French translation of 'Part II' appearing in 1618, and the first English translation in 1620.
 One abridged adaptation, authored by Agustín Sánchez, runs slightly over 150 pages, cutting away about 750 pages.

 Thomas Shelton's English translation of the First Part appeared in 1612 while Cervantes was still alive, although there is no evidence that Shelton had met the author.
 Although Shelton's version is cherished by some, according to John Ormsby and Samuel Putnam, it was far from satisfactory as a carrying over of Cervantes' text.
 Shelton's translation of the novel's Second Part appeared in 1620.

 Near the end of the 17th century, John Phillips, a nephew of poet John Milton, published what Putnam considered the worst English translation.
-The translation, as literary critics claim, was not based on Cervantes' text but mostly upon a French work by Filleau de Saint-Martin and upon notes which Thomas Shelton had written.
+The translation, as literary critics claim, was not based on Cervantes' text but mostly on a French work by Filleau de Saint-Martin and on notes which Thomas Shelton had written.

 Around 1700, a version by Pierre Antoine Motteux appeared.
 Motteux's translation enjoyed lasting popularity; it was reprinted as the Modern Library Series edition of the novel until recent times.
 Nonetheless, future translators would find much to fault in Motteux's version: Samuel Putnam criticized "the prevailing slapstick quality of this work, especially where Sancho Panza is involved, the obtrusion of the obscene where it is found in the original, and the slurring of difficulties through omissions or expanding upon the text".
 John Ormsby considered Motteux's version "worse than worthless", and denounced its "infusion of Cockney flippancy and facetiousness" into the original.

 The proverb "The proof of the pudding is in the eating" is widely attributed to Cervantes.
 The Spanish word for pudding (budín), however, does not appear in the original text but premieres in the Motteux translation.
 In Smollett's translation of 1755 he notes that the original text reads literally "you will see when the eggs are fried", meaning "time will tell".

 A translation by Captain John Stevens, which revised Thomas Shelton's version, also appeared in 1700, but its publication was overshadowed by the simultaneous release of Motteux's translation.